 Some things never change, anyhow, King says.
 Vanilla is still the No. 1 seller.
 Black walnut, she says, is the one people in Texas ask about most.

-Words of wisdom from a concessionaire: "The State Fair of Texas is different than any other state fair we do, and we do seven in a row," co-owner Vickie King says.
+Words of wisdom from a concessionaire: "The State Fair of Texas is different than any other state fair we do," co-owner Vickie King says.
 "It's kind of the big daddy of them all.
 Everybody wants to get to the State Fair of Texas."

-Find Sutter's five stands at the fair: Grand, MLK, Front Gate, Centennial and Fun Way.
+Find Sutter's five stands at the fair: Grand, MLK, Front Gate, Coliseum, and Fun Way.

 Fletcher's Corny Dogs

 Fletcher's might be the most famous food family at the State Fair.
-Skip Fletcher, like many of his long-time concessionaire colleagues, was given no choice but to participate in the family business.
+As Skip Fletcher told it back in 2015, he, like many of his long-time concessionaire colleagues, was given no choice but to participate in the family business.
 In fact, he took another job as an airline pilot in his earlier years, but each fall he'd take a long vacation so he could be in Dallas for those 24 days.

 He was 7 years old when his parents started futzing in the kitchen to come up with the correct corny dog batter.
-"My mother didn't cook a meal in the kitchen for three months," Fletcher recalls.
+"My mother didn't cook a meal in the kitchen for three months," Fletcher told us.
 "We were taste-testing corny dogs!"

-Fletcher, now 81 years old, was the chief taste tester, as he tells it.
-"They ran everything by me," he says.
+Fletcher was the chief taste tester.
+"They ran everything by me," he said proudly in 2015.
 "I'd say, 'It's lacking a little this, a little that.'"
 The cornmeal batter recipe they settled upon is still a secret.

-Words of wisdom from a concessionaire: "There's 100 ways you can screw up a corny dog," says Skip Fletcher.
+Words of wisdom from a concessionaire: "There's 100 ways you can screw up a corny dog," Skip Fletcher told us before he passed away.
 "My thing is, corny dogs are simple but they ain't easy."

-Find six Fletcher's Corny Dogs stands at the fair: Cotton Bowl Plaza, Midway, Nimitz, MLK, Grand and Fun Way.
+Find seven Fletcher's Corny Dogs stands at the fair: Cotton Bowl Plaza, Midway, Nimitz, MLK, Grand, Fun Way, and Gate Way on the Midway.